Qualifying for Personal Loans on LendingTree

 Personal loans can be used to cover a variety of expenses, from unexpected bills to financial emergencies to high-interest debt.
 If you’ve decided this sounds like the right type of short-term financing for you, it’s time to take your financial temperature to see if you can expect to qualify.

 Your credit score, credit history and income all come into play when it comes to locking down a personal loan with a competitive interest rate.
-From there, you can compare quotes online and shop around for the best deal.
+From there, you can compare quotes online and shop around for your best deal.

 For those stuck between a rock and a hard place, personal loans may be more cost-effective than other sources of financing, such as borrowing against your retirement fund or home.